charliecalvert/CloudNotes/Assignments/Ec2GetStarted.md

 Choose **New | File Upload** on Google Drive.

+Copy your private SSH key that you use to connect to GitHub to your new Ubuntu server:

+	scp <YOUR KEY> ubuntu@35.163.123.100:/home/ubuntu/.ssh/.

+Of course, use your public or elastic IP address.

 ## Setup Box

 There are a number of steps required to get the instance set up correctly.
 I outline them in the first few sections of this document: